luapower/luapower-all/mmap.md

 For other error conditions an OS-specific error code is returned instead.

-Attempting to modify a mapped memory not created with write or copy-on-write access results in a crash.
+Attempting to write to a memory block that wasn't mapped with write or copy-on-write access results in access violation (which means a crash since access violations are not caught by default).

 If an opened file is given (`fileno` arg) then write buffers are flushed before mapping the file.